-Muhlenberg, a Democrat, was the representative for Pennsylvania's 9th congressional district from 1837 to 1839.
+Muhlenberg was the representative for Pennsylvania’s 9th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Dec 1829 to Feb 1838, Muhlenberg missed 287 of 1,608 roll call votes, which is 17.8%.
 This is better than the median of 23.4% among the lifetime records of representatives serving in Feb 1838.
 The chart below reports missed votes over time.

 |Dec 1835-Feb 1836||57||6||10.5%||48th|